JohnLeelike/Readme/README.md

 As you can see it can be fairly straightfoward working with the Ripple Library.
 ### Landscape
 ---
-Ripple is in the Blockchain and Cryptocurrencies Financial Industry Domain, specifically utilizing blockchain as a payment protocol for remittances largely aimed at innovating the banking sector.
+Ripple is in the Blockchain and Cryptocurrencies Financial Industry Domain, specifically utilizing blockchain as a payment protocol for remittances, largely aimed at innovating the banking sector.
 Over the last 5-10 years blockchain and cryptocurrency has disrupted the remittance and payment sector on a global scale, even surpassing the valuation of traditional legacy companies such as VISA and Mastercard.
 Although Bitcoin was the first, Ripple has emerged as an early contender for implementing blockchain within banks.

 The most direct competitor to Ripple would be Stellar Lumen.
 In their early days, Stellar and Ripple were a lot alike because Jed McCaleb helped found both cryptocurrencies.
 Today, however, there are marked differences, even though Stellar occupies a similar niche in targeting financial services, as does Ripple.
 Both Stellar and Ripple bring exceptionally fast and inexpensive transaction processing to the table.
 Ripple's transactions cost just a fraction of a penny and can be settled within seconds, while Stellar claims an average settlement time of two to five seconds, with 100,000 transactions costing just $0.01.
 Comparably, transactions on Ethereum's blockchain take longer and cost much more.
 The Stellar Development Foundation is also run as a nonprofit that aims to resolve the lack of access people all around the globe have to banking.
 In addition to securing digital identities, blockchain technology offers the ability for the underbanked population to exchange virtual currency without traditional bank accounts.
 Comparably, Ripple is a for-profit organization that's primarily focused on securing deals with large financial institutions.
 That's not to say Stellar isn't focusing on what it can do for big businesses, so much as to point out the variances between their nonprofit and for-profit approaches.

 ![Comparison](https://blockgeeks.com/wp-content/uploads/2019/06/Screen-Shot-2019-06-19-at-12.45.21-PM-1024x502.png.webp)
 >A chart comparing Ripple and Stellar